carlos-lopez-garces/carlos-lopez-garces.github.io/_posts/2020-02-07-ray-tracing-in-one-weekend.markdown

 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/29.png)
 {: style="text-align: center;"}

-- ***Hemisphere of tangential unit sphere:*** Sample the unit sphere that is tangential to the surface at the hit point and reverse the direction of the resulting vectors that sample the lower hemisphere.
+- ***Hemisphere of tangential unit sphere:*** sample the unit sphere that is tangential to the surface at the hit point and reverse the direction of the resulting vectors that sample the lower hemisphere.

 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/30.png)
 {: style="text-align: center; padding-bottom: 15px;"}